ACR Poker

-Americas Cardroom is a US-themed online poker site founded in 2001 and headquartered in San José, Costa Rica.
+ACR Poker is a US-themed online poker site founded in 2001 and headquartered in San José, Costa Rica.
 The company serves parts of the United States, Canada, Latin America, and several other countries.
 It is a subsidiary of the Winning Poker Network.

 History

+Rebranding

+In July 2023, Americas Cardroom underwent a significant transformation, rebranding itself as ACR Poker, while simultaneously implementing substantial changes to its website and software interface.

 Doyles Room acquisition

 In October 2011, Americas Cardroom acquired Doyles Room, the online poker site named after Doyle Brunson, a poker professional.
 Brunson had recently cut ties with Doyles Room following the domain seizures of PokerStars, Absolute Poker, Full Tilt Poker, and Ultimate Bet on April 15, 2011 by the Department of Justice, in United States v.
 Scheinberg.

 Coding and cryptocurrency

 In 2017, ACR was ranked seven in the world "on the online poker traffic site PokerScout.com," according to Forbes.
-Phil Nagy was the ACR CEO, and made the company implement AGILE style programming in their development.
+Phil Nagy, ACR CEO, made the company implement agile practices in their development.

 In 2017, Americas Cardroom expanded its payment options to include more than 60 cryptocurrencies, responding to the growing popularity of Bitcoin around the world.